-A call for members will be circulated to all staff and interested members will be asked to submit a statement of interest.
+Membership should be reviewed on an annual basis.
+BORN will issue an internal call for Expressions of Interest for membership, as needed.
 An internal advisory group will select committee members who will best fulfill its purpose and responsibilities.
 Management will approve and submit to Executive as an informational item.
+Chair(s) will be selected from within the existing members, if possible.